ctsit/data_driven_project_banner/README.md

 ## Global Configuration

 Typically, this module should be enabled on all projects after it has been configured.
 All configuration options are at the system-level.

+### Multi Row Response

+Check this option if you expect your query will return multiple rows, doing so will reveal 2 additional fields: **Banner Top Text** and **Banner Bottom Text**.
+These fields will appear before and after the **Banner Text**, respectively.
+These fields do _not_ support data piping.

 ### Banner Text